manuelinfosec/toot-db/docs/architecture.md

 take SQL queries as text, parse them, generate query plans, and execute them against the SQL storage engine.

-Surrounding these components is the toyDB server, which in addition to network communication also handles configuration, logging, and other process-level concerns.
+Surrounding these components is the tootDB server, which in addition to network communication also handles configuration, logging, and other process-level concerns.

 ## Storage Engine